-Describe your program briefly.
+1. Describe your program briefly.
 Include the services you provide under WIOA Title II and the student population you serve.
 You may reference AEFLA allowable activities from WIOA Sec.
 203 (https://wioaplans.ed.gov/node/37896.)
 Allowable activities that are specifically related to WIOA Sec.
 243 (IELCE) or WIOA Sec.
 225 (Corrections) are covered in this report template in Section VII and Section VIII, respectively.

 The Southwestern Indian Polytechnic Institute is a national Native American tribal college that supports tribal communities across the country.
 The student population is exclusively Native American.
 The General Education building houses the Developmental Education Program classes for Adult Basic Education (ABE) and the High School Equivalency (HSE) students each academic year.
 Our program offers remedial English, math, and reading courses as well as high school equivalency preparation classes on a trimester schedule.
 The SIPI Adult Developmental Education Department seeks to ensure that students have every opportunity to be successful in achieving their individual goals.
+In the past year 40 AE students have participated in various piloted IETP program offerings at SIPI, earned stackable credentials to further their career opportunities.

 The HSE program's main goal is to provide students with the basic educational and life skills required for preparation and completion of their High School Equivalency exam.
-A further program component titled "HSE bridge to college" was added this year with up to 6 weekly hours of content instruction and tutoring with each HSE student designed to facilitate HSE student's transition into SIPI degree programs.
+A further program component titled "HSE bridge to college" was piloted in 2023 and added permanently this year with up to 6 weekly hours of content instruction and tutoring with each HSE student designed to facilitate HSE student's transition into SIPI degree programs.
 This was funded by the Native Students Stepping Forward Grant sponsored by the American Indian College Fund.
-SIPI's ABE program's goal are to prepare students to enter the workforce or retain employment and/or continue on to a degree or certificate program.
+SIPI's ABE program's goals are to prepare students to enter the workforce or retain employment and/or continue to a degree or certificate program.
 The ability to better meet these goals of SIPI's ABE participants are aligned with SIPI's overall institutional mission and its commitment to develop long-term goals to ensure support and assistance to Tribal communities and support life-long learning.
+In the past year SIPI HSE students have participated in 400 hour paid apprenticeships, studied college level Navajo language, and earned stackable credentials as part of pilot IETP programs.